RockstarLang/rockstar/codewithrockstar.com/docs/10-conversions.md

 Rounding and string case conversion in Rockstar is done using `turn` .

 For numbers, `Turn up` will round up (i.e. towards positive infinity), to the nearest integer; `turn down` will round down (towards negative infinity) to the nearest integer, and `turn round` will round to the nearest integer.
 Bonnie Tyler enthusiasts will be pleased to note that Rockstar accepts `turn around` as a valid alias.

-For strings, `turn up` will convert the string to `UPPERCASE`, `turn down` will convert the string to `lowercase`, `turn round` will reverse the string.
+For strings, `turn up` will convert the string to `UPPERCASE`, `turn down` will convert the string to `lowercase`.

+> `turn the string around` will reverse the string because, well, what else would you expect `turn the string around` to do?

 Both `turn <variable> <direction>` and `turn <direction> <variable>` are valid.
 Turn operations act in-place: they modify the variable directly, and will return the rounded value.